 Tip; the edges of the crepe should be with the 12” mark on the sides of your mat…if they go over the edge you can run the risk of your paper rising off the mat.
 If it does, please don’t reach in and try to straighten it!

 The crepe paper for the leaves can be much smaller pieces.

 Fire-Up That Cricut Maker!

-For this project you will need the Rotary Blade, and the LightGrip Cutting Mat.
+For this project, you will need the Rotary Blade and the LightGrip Cutting Mat.
 Below is a link to the exact project that I saved for you.
-This project will cost $1.
+There will be a small charge to use this file.
 (I will not receive a commission for your purchase).

 Once you have the project in Cricut Design Space you will be prompted to pay for the image at that time.